Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 |:---								|:---
 | print() -- IMPURE					| Prints a value to standard output
 | send() -- IMPURE 					| Posts a message to a process
+| exit() -- IMPURE 					| Requests your process to quit and not get further messages
 | assert()							| Halts program on false
 | to_string()						| Converts any value to a string
 | to_pretty_string()				| Converts value to an exploded multi-line string